kyamagu/mexopencv/README.markdown

 the output.
 Notice how the `MxArray` class provided by mexopencv converts mxArray to cv::Mat object.
 Of course you would want to do something more with the object.
 Once you create a file, type 'make' to build your new function.
-The compiled mex function will be located under `+cv/` and accessible through `cv.myfunc` within matlab.
+The compiled mex function will be located inside `+cv/` and accessible through `cv.myfunc` within matlab.

 The `mexopencv.hpp` header contains a class `MxArray` to manipulate `mxArray`